 Cross-selling is about recommending additional products and services to customers, related to those they’re viewing or about to buy.

-For example, Sous Chef shows related Mexican ingredients to those already added to the shopping basket.
+For example, the Sous Chef shows related Mexican ingredients to those already added to the shopping basket.
 These are relevant recommendations and help to encourage the shopper to spend a little more.

 Used in conjunction with a free delivery threshold, this can be a very persuasive tactic.